prashantnarang79/IITI-Grand-Prix/README.md

 ## Contributors
 - Prashant Narang
   ee230002056@iiti.ac.in
+  Contribution: Multiplayer Functionality, Lobby System, Results Panel
 - Nishit Rupavatia
   ee230002047@iiti.ac.in
+  Contribution: Car Controller, Nitro, MiniMaps, Checkpoint System, Speedometer, Music
 - Praneet Masiya
   ee230002055@iiti.ac.in
+  Contribution: Maps, Animations, IITI Assets, UI/UX, Music
+- Mentor - Rajat Vishwakarma
+  me220003085@iiti.ac.in
+  Contribution: Guidance in understanding errors and solving them properly and tips for backup.

 ---

 Thank you for your interest in IITI Grand Prix!
 We hope you enjoy playing the game as much as we enjoyed developing it.
-For any questions or feedback, feel free to open an issue on our GitHub repository.